FctsFxns/schultzen-web/_works/LabDoingNothingMAIN.md

 ---

-The Laboratory of Doing Nothing is an ongoing artistic investigation examining the social, emotional, and political structures surrounding work, productivity, rest, and non-productivity within contemporary life.
+Doing Nothing Lab is an ongoing artistic investigation examining the social, emotional, and political structures surrounding work, productivity, rest, and non-productivity within contemporary life.

 Developed across performances, workshops, publications, collective exercises, installations, sleep situations, conversations, and temporary communities, the project approaches “doing nothing” not as passivity, but as a space of resistance, imagination, suspension, and re-negotiation of value.